 While there are a variety of proctoring services available, Brock University does not currently offer any of these within the institutional roster.

 As such, CPI recommends using online quizzes in two ways:

 Formative tool: The act of taking a quiz can be a great learning tool.
 This is known as Assessment For Learning.

-Open Book: Some questions are not clear cut and no amount of cheating can help you answer them.
+Open Book: Because some questions are not clear-cut and no amount of cheating can help you answer them.
 For example, questions that ask learners to consider their own personal context will not have one correct answer.
 There are also great examples of using higher order multiple choice questions.
 Contact CPI faculty associate David DiBattista for more information.

 In any case, online multiple choice quizzes should be low stakes.
 A common and successful strategy has been a weekly multiple choice quiz worth 1%.

 These can be submitted online just as easily as in the drop box at the department.
 The assignment tool can time stamp the arrival.
 The only challenge is giving meaningful feedback.
 See feedback section.

 Brock does not have an institutionally supported blog platform available for teaching purposes.
 Many faculty members use blogs as a replacement for the essay, encouraging more frequent, short reflections and increased connections to classmates’ blogs as well as the world wide web.
 Note that Blogger, WordPress or other blogging software have a few caveats worth considering.
 See the section on third-party collaborative tools for more information.